-Parents who participate in the MTB program are often managing competing developmental tasks as they juggle emergent adulthood with the transition to parenthood.
-Both the nurse and social work home visitors often play a key role in modeling and assisting parents with building basic life skills..
+Parents who participate in the MTB program are often managing competing developmental tasks as they juggle adolescence or emergent adulthood with the transition to parenthood.
+Both the nurse and social work home visitors often play a key role in modeling and assisting parents with building basic life skills such as: financial budgeting, grocery list and meal planning, phone etiquette, scheduling and cancelling appointments, gathering and storing personal records, and accessing community resources.
 Many families, perhaps due to past negative experience and inaccessibility of larger systems (healthcare, education, social service, employment, etc.) are hesitant to make a phone call on their own or visit an office in person to get information.
 The MTB clinician team can be instrumental in facilitating a greater sense of autonomy in families, which in turn, builds a sense of confidence and competence.
 Developing and promoting self-efficacy during the prenatal period sets the stage for parents to become more able to navigate complex systems and to be good advocates for themselves and their children.